I was scared to death of what would happen when the school found out that Marcie was a boy. I had to hope that the principal would understand.

 "No," he said.
 "Nothing so serious.
 This time, anyway.
 I think — and hope — that Mrs. Zeff put the fear of God into you.
 Can you sit there for a moment?
 I'll be right back."
 Mr. Bryant went to the outer office and talked with his secretary.
 As he opened the door to come back in, he was saying, "... two copies: one with the letter, and the other in an unsealed envelope by itself."

 Then, as if he were meeting me for the first time, Mr. Bryant chatted.
 He asked about my family, about my aunt, about the move, and whether I liked living in Tierson.
-I began to relax, and was about to explain my situation, when there came a soft tapping at the door, and Miss Trujillo walked in with two envelopes.
-After she left, Mr. Bryant said.
+I began to relax, and for the third time was about to explain my situation, when there came a soft tap at the door.
+Ms. Trujillo entered, holding two envelopes, which she placed on Mr. Bryant's desk.
+Mr. Bryant waited until she left, then said.
 "Well, here's your punishment.
-I think you'll see you're getting off pretty easy.
-However, if you don't take it seriously, we'll have to come up with something worse."
+I think you'll have to admit that you're getting off pretty easy.
+However, if you don't take this seriously, we'll have to come up with something more memorable."
 He handed me the two envelopes.
-"You can see that one is for you and one is for your aunt.
+"As you can see, one envelope is for you and the other is for your aunt.
 Your envelope has something I want you to memorize.
 And please take it seriously, because Mrs. Zeff might stop you in the hall and ask you to recite it for her, as well.

 "Have your aunt sign her note, so I know that she's read it.
 Tomorrow morning, you need to come to school ten minutes early, and report directly here to me.
 Bring the note, signed, and be ready to recite that text.
 Okay?"